 Dr. Maria Garzon, Dr. Kimberly Morel, Dr. Robert Walther

 Faculty participation and elective availability vary with each month.
-Students are required to coordinate the course with the faculty member and Audrey Summers, Program Manager, UME/GME, prior to enrolling for the course with Student Affairs.
+Students are required to coordinate the course with the faculty member and the Program Manager for UME & GME, prior to enrolling for the course with Student Affairs.

 A full-time commitment is expected on the part of the student for immersion in a contemporary dermatologic research experience.

 Students under the direct supervision of dermatology research faculty will participate in ongoing clinical or basic science research projects.
 Areas of ongoing research include the molecular basis of genetic skin and hair disorders, photobiology, control of cell cycle, keratinocyte proliferation, basement noprmembrane zone biology, chemoprevention of tumors, and dermatologic immunology.
 Students are asked to send a CV or biosketch to the course director together with schedule blocks in order of preference.
 The CV will be circulated among the research faculty, and the student will be assigned to a lab that can accommodate the student's schedule.
 Students who participate in this elective are automatically considered as a possible recipient of the Lowenfish Prize which is awarded annually for creative dermatologic research.

 If you have any questions about medical student education through the Department of Dermatology, or should you require any additional information please contact the following: